Q: I don't know if I should talk to someone about my brain health. Who is a good candidate for Center for Brain Health?

 Q: Will I require brain imaging to be seen in the Center?

 A: Brain imaging is not required prior to your Center for Brain Health visit.
 Imaging may be ordered dependent on your neurologist's assessments or your concerns.
 We will always inform you of potential out-of-pocket costs of elective brain imaging.

 Q: Who are the doctors who can talk to me about my brain health?

 A: Your first appointment will be with a neurologist specializing in brain health.
-The multidisciplinary Center for Brain Health team is led by Demetrius Maraganore, MD, Chairman of Neurology, Medical Director of the NorthShore Neurological Institute, and Director of the Center for Brain Health.
+The multidisciplinary Center for Brain Health team is led by the Medical Director of the NorthShore Neurological Institute, and Director of the Center for Brain Health.

 Q: What is the use of genetic testing for diseases like Alzheimer's that have no cures at this point?

-A: One in five women and one in ten men will get Alzheimer's in their lifetime; however some individuals have a higher genetic risk.
-Your lifetime risk for Alzheimer's disease can be as low as 5% but as high as 70% depending on your APOE genotype (common variations in a gene called apolipoprotein E, or APOE, are highly correlated to risk of Alzheimer's disease).
+A: One in five women and one in 10 men will get Alzheimer's in their lifetime; however some individuals have a higher genetic risk.
+Your lifetime risk for Alzheimer's disease can be as low as 5 percent but as high as 70 percent depending on your APOE genotype (common variations in a gene called apolipoprotein E, or APOE, are highly correlated to risk of Alzheimer's disease).
 Persons with the highest risk for the disease begin to accumulate brain changes as early as their 20s.
 Knowing you carry the lowest genetic risk can be very reassuring, especially in persons with other risk factors for Alzheimer's disease.
 Knowing you have a higher genetic risk can motivate you to engage at the earliest possible time in treatments that may prevent the onset of Alzheimer's disease.